yewstack/yew/docs/components.md

 ## What are Components?

-A component is an independent bundle of state that can update itself and render itself to the DOM.
+Components are the building blocks of Yew and contain their own state and can update and render themselves to the DOM.

 `Component` is probably the most prominent trait in Yew.
 It describes the lifecycle of a component attached to the DOM.
 What happens when it is created, how it updates, how it renders, and more, is described by this  trait.